lisitsyn/tapkee/README.md

-Tapkee: an efficient dimension reduction toolbox
+Tapkee: an efficient dimension reduction library
 ================================================

 Tapkee is a C++ template library for dimensionality reduction with some bias on